gwen-interpreter/gwen-web/README.md

           steps below and resolve any $<query> references to that value.

-    Given the search field can be located by name "q" When I enter "$<query>" in the search field
+    Given the search field can be located by name "q" And link 1 can be located by css selector ".r > a" When I enter "$<query>" in the search field
-     Then the page title should be "$<query> - Google Search"

-@StepDef
-Scenario: I'm feeling lucky

-          Gwen will match the name of this step def to the third step in the feature above and evaluate the steps that follow.

-    Given the first match can be located by css selector ".r > a" When I click the first match
+      And I click link 1
-     Then the page title should not contain "Google"
+     Then the page title should not be "Google"

 @StepDef
 Scenario: I should land on a Gwen page